 I just don’t have time for that these days.
 I am a married, working mom with two active children.
 And, I write here.
 I have a system for getting everything else done, so why wouldn’t I have one for saving money on groceries that was just as efficient?

-You can save hundreds of dollars on your monthly grocery bill in just thirty minutes each week by applying these three simple rules.
+You can save hundreds of dollars on your monthly grocery bill in just thirty minutes each week by applying these four simple rules.